kawansoft/aceql-http/README.md

 *Therefore in stateful mode, it is cleaner in order to avoid phantom JDBC connections persisting for a period of time on the server.
 There are two options:*

-- *Choice 1:  make sure that client applications explicitly and systematically call the`/logout` API before the application exits,.*
+- *Choice 1:  make sure that client applications explicitly and systematically call the`/logout` API before the application exits.*
 - *Choice 2: configure in the `aceql-server.proprties` file  the "Tomcat JDBC Connection Pool" Section in order to remove abandoned connections.
 See `removeAbandoned` & `removeAbandonedTimeout` property comments in the file.*

 Note that it is thus required in the stateful mode that the client always accesses the same AceQL server during his whole session life.